 If you often find yourself flying with the same airline and checking luggage, that airline’s co-branded credit card is likely a wise decision.
 Not only will you get free checked luggage just for holding the card, but you will also get priority boarding which can help you beat basic economy fares on airlines like Delta, United, and American.

-And unless you are flying on United or JetBlue, you don’t even need to pay for the airline ticket with the card to get the free checked luggage benefit.
+And unless you're flying on United or JetBlue, you don't even need to pay for the airline ticket with the card to get the free checked luggage benefit.
 It simply gets attached to your frequent flyer account which will allow you the free checked bag.

-Considering bags cost at least $30 each way and the annual fee on these cards are typically under $100, taking two round trip flights a year will more than pay for your annual fee – assuming you check luggage, of course.
+Considering bags cost at least $30 each way and the annual fee on these cards is typically under $100, taking two roundtrip flights a year will more than pay for your annual fee – assuming you check luggage, of course.

-See our list of the Top Airline Credit Cards.
+See our full list of the top airline credit cards!

 Bottom Line